 Black seed oil benefits for hair and skin

-With a peppery scent, black seed oil is lovely as a base note for homemade fragrances made with essential oils.
+With its peppery scent, black seed oil is also lovely as a base note for homemade fragrances made with essential oils.

-Black seed oil benefits for the immune system
+Health benefits of black seed oil for the immune system

-To add the testimony of one more luminary of the ages, we cite Avicenna, the Persian thinker who has been said to be the father of early modern medicine.
+If black seed oil didn’t have enough ancient luminaries as fans, let us introduce you to Avicenna, the Persian father of early modern medicine.
 In his Canon of Medicine, written in 1025 A.D., he writes that black seed oil supports physical vigour and aids recuperation from exhaustion.
 Today, we interpret that to mean black seed boosts the immune system.

 Fight microbes, moulds, and fungi with black seed oil

-This gives a sense of suitable proportion to the news that research done at the Jawaharlal Nehru Medical College tested the effectiveness of black seed oil, as well as a number of antibiotics, on 144 varieties of superbugs.
-The study found that most bugs were indeed resistant to antibiotics, but that black seed oil succeeded in stopping the growth of 97 out of 144.(6)
+Research done at the Jawaharlal Nehru Medical College tested the effectiveness of black seed oil, as well as a number of antibiotics, on 144 varieties of superbugs.
+The study found that most ogf the bugs were indeed resistant to antibiotics, but that black seed oil succeeded in inhibiting the growth of 97 out of 144.(6)

-Black seed oil is effective in this way thanks to the previously mentioned thymoquinone, but also due to the presence of thymohydroquinone, an incredibly potent acetylcholinesterase (AChe) inhibitor which helps to halt or slow enzyme activity in the brain; pharmaceutical-grade AChes are used to combat diseases such as Alzheimer’s, Parkinsons, and glaucoma.
-These two substances make a powerful trio with thymol, a natural disinfectant which can be used against viruses and as a pesticide.
+But how does it do this?
+Scientists think that black seeds’ natural antimicrobial properties are thanks to a trio of compounds.
+Alongside the previously mentioned thymoquinone is thymohydroquinone, an incredibly potent acetylcholinesterase (AChe) inhibitor which helps to halt or slow enzyme activity in the brain.
+Pharmaceutical-grade AChes are used to combat diseases such as Alzheimer’s, Parkinsons, and glaucoma.
+The final member of the trio is thymol, a natural disinfectant which can be used against viruses and as a pesticide.

 Research has shown that individually, each of these phytochemicals is quite effective against fungi and moulds.(7) All three showed full inhibition of the 30 pathogens included in the research.
-When they work together in black seed oil, they are phenomenal!
+Working in tandem, they provide black seed oil with powerful anti-microbial properties.

 Black seed oil benefits for liver

-"Common belief holds it throughout the Islamic and Arabic worlds that black seed is a universal healer."
+"Throughout the Islamic and Arabic worlds, black seed is thought to be a universal healer."

 Erbology Black Seed Oil

 Erbology Black Seed Oil is organic and cold-pressed.
-It is vegan, gluten-free and clean of any preservatives or genetic modifications.
+It is vegan and gluten-free with no preservatives or genetic modifications.
 Black seed oil has a quite strong, piquant flavour that awakens all of the senses whether ingested or applied externally.
-It lingers in the mouth and greatly stimulates.

 Side effects of black seed oil